-The scope of the questions being asked at the deposition will depend on the specifics of the loss of consortium claim.
-Does it pertain to the relationship between two spouses?
-Does it encompass the relationship between a parent and a child?
+The scope of the questions being asked at the deposition will depend on the specifics of the loss of consortium claim:

-Your Marriage and Marital History.
-You'll be asked to provide details on your own marital history, and that of your spouse (including reasons for any divorces in the past).
-As for your current marriage, you'll be asked about your children, whether you've been separated, and other details.
+Your Marriage/Relationship and Marital/Relationship History.
+You'll be asked to provide details on your own marital/relationship history, and that of your spouse/partner (including reasons for any divorces in the past).
+As for your current marriage/relationship, you'll be asked about your children, whether you've been separated, and other details.

-Your Relationship with Your Spouse.
+Your Relationship with Your Spouse/Partner.
 Here's where the questions will get personal (maybe surprisingly so).
-You'll be asked how much time you and your spouse spent together before and after the injury, including the kinds of activities you participated in, and the frequency of sexual relations and other intimate contact.
+You'll be asked how much time you and your spouse/partner spent together before and after the injury, including the kinds of activities you participated in, and the frequency of sexual relations and other intimate contact.

-You can also expect questions as to whether you or your spouse have ever been named in any criminal or civil allegations of abuse (either during or prior to your marriage).
+You can also expect questions as to whether you or your spouse/partner have ever been named in any criminal or civil allegations of abuse (either during or prior to your marriage/relationship).

 When the injury affects a parent's ability to provide care and support for a child, deposition questions might cover:

-Detailed information on how the injuries and their effects have made it impossible for the parent and child to develop or continue a normal, loving, supportive relationship.
+detailed information on how the injuries and their effects have made it impossible for the parent and child to develop or continue a normal, loving, supportive relationship, and